Boswing/NY_Countdown/README.md

 *   The countdown timer is accurate to within 1 second.

-*   The confetti effect is displayed for 3 seconds.
+*   The confetti effect is displayed for 5 minutes.

 *   The webpage is designed to work in all modern web browsers.